LlorencCB/phis-docs-community/docs/ontologies.md

 ## OEEv

 The **Ontology of Experimental Events (OEEv)**, characterises events that occur during an experiment, e.g.  dates of sowing, application of a given treatment, harvesting, measurements or sampling for -omic measurements, or any category of technical problem.
-The OEEv ontology contains four groups of events, namely *Facicility Management*, *Scientific Object Management*, *Trouble* and *Displacement*.
+The OEEv ontology contains **five** groups of events, namely *Facicility Management*, *Scientific Object Management*, *Phenology*, *Trouble* and *Displacement*.

 ### Facility Management